rm511130/MSFT-SQL-SERVER-ON-K8s/README.md

 - Microsoft SQL Server 2017 and 2019 can be deployed as containers on Kubernetes.
 - The instructions below show how to get a SQL Server environment up and running in an existing K8s cluster.
-- The [`sql-server-complete-deployment.yml`](./sql-server-complete-deployment.yml) script will place the `deployment`,`replicaset`, `pod`, `service`, `secret`, and `persistent volume claim` in a `namespace` named `sqlserver` which is also created by the same script.
-The script will also create a `storage class` named `standard` that is based on the vSphere environment I'm using to create and test this repo.
 - I'm using a MacBook with kubectl, tkgi and other tools that a typical K8s user is expected to have & use.

 # SQL SERVER 2019 on VMware TKGI running on vSphere

-- We're going to use a K8s cluster named `small` running on TKGI / vSphere.
+- We're going to use an existing K8s cluster named `small` running on TKGI / vSphere.
-- We start by invoking the TKGI API to get the Kubectl context, we `git clone` this repo, and we `kubectl apply` the contents of the [`sql-server-complete-deployment.yml`](./sql-server-complete-deployment.yml):
+- We start by invoking the TKGI API to get the Kubectl context, we clone this repo, and we apply [`sql-server-complete-deployment.yml`](./sql-server-complete-deployment.yml):

 ```
 tkgi login -a https://api.pks.pcf4u.com:9021 -u pks_admin -p password -k